 At the end of the day, perhaps one of the most glaring key elements lacking from the album is the presence of structure and direction.
 While most past Nas albums feature an overlying theme or general concept; this is an element that is practically impossible to re-create on a compilation that is essentially an amalgamation of different records cobbled together from multiple albums over the course of more than a decade.
 While the original Lost Tapes may have been a rare example where quality material was recovered from the scrap heap of history, salvaging hold-over tracks that were tossed simply due to time constraints, sample clearance issues or label politics; it is exceedingly apparent that there are no lost classics present here on The Lost Tapes II.
 Nas’ second-string material may have been worthy of an official release in the late 90’s and early 2000’s; the same cannot be said about his unreleased catalog post-signing to Def Jam.
 On The Lost Tapes II Nas never truly manages to ever find his rhythm on the album; and to be real, there are better sounding and quite frankly more inspired unreleased songs and demos from Nas floating around online (I.E. ‘Be Right’, ‘Foul Breeze’, ‘Film’ etc.) than what’s present on The Lost Tapes II.
 As much as it pains me to say, The Lost Tapes II is yet another subpar album from Nas and a far cry from standards and expectations set by its predecessor.
 In fact, when measured up against Nas’ own past work the album is easily among one of his worst albums released yet to date.
 The problem is, unlike its predecessor The Lost Tapes II sounds exactly like what it is; a hodgepodge compilation comprised of half-formed ideas, outtakes, and throwaways that were never actually intended to see anything but the cutting room of the studio floor.

 Perhaps The Lost Tapes II had the unfair burden of living up inflated expectations and to deliver after a near decade long delay; coupled with the fact that ultimately its make-up is that of shelved and discarded material.
 Coming off the heels of last year’s disappointment which was Nasir; it should have been a cinch to deliver a brief, principled and well-executed follow-up to offset the bad taste left by Kanye West on last summer’s release.
 Instead, what we are ultimately given is yet another rushed, soulless project that is quite literally the table scraps not worthy of an official Nas album.
 It seems that it’s worth reiterating the sentiment that given Nas’ track record in recent years perhaps it may be ultimately best for him to begin the transition to the role of executively producing projects and mentoring up-and-coming artists; gracefully pulling back from a career of being a full-time recording artist.
 Because, in short, what Nas has delivered in just the span of the past year is nothing more than a hallow, uninspired shadow of the master storyteller and expert lyricist Hip-Hop have come to love and respect.
 While hardcore Nas fans starved and desperate for any new material will undoubtedly sing its praise, for the average casual fan The Lost Tapes II hardly warrants a second listen.
 Once some time has elapsed and enough distance has been accumulated from its initial release The Lost Tapes II will likely sit alongside Nasir at the bottom of the barrel of Nas’ catalog.
 And that perhaps is the best analogy one could use to describe the compilation in the most straight forward and simplest terms.
 On The Lost Tapes II Nas sounds like an artist that is simply out of ideas.
 A performer that is scrapping the bottom of the proverbial barrel by repackaging the table scraps and throwaways of far better albums from years ago.
-While it’s hard to get mad about an album that for lack of a better term is entirely comprised of the table scraps of better albums; especially a record called The Lost Tapes II even some of the most ardent Nas fans are likely to be deeply disappointed by the rather tepid offering from the God Son this time around.
+While it’s hard to get mad about an album that for lack of a better term is entirely comprised of the holdovers and second-string material of better albums; especially a record called The Lost Tapes II even some of the most ardent Nas fans are likely to be deeply disappointed by the rather tepid offering from the God Son this time around.

 The Lost Tapes II is currently available on digital platforms as well to stream on Tidal, Spotify, Apple Music, Prime Music.
 Physical copies on vinyl, cassette and CD are available and can be purchased exclusively on Nas’ own official website.